thorerismann/clr-landscape/README.md

 - pandas
 - seaborn

-*Note: it is recomended to install numbpy and numpy via conda-forge channel prior to installing nlmpy as some of the package dependencies did not load correctly without this.*
+*Note: it is recomended to install numba and numpy via conda-forge channel prior to installing nlmpy as some of the package dependencies did not load correctly without this.*